-The College Readiness Program consists of three components: a 3 day, 2 night summer session, twice monthly Saturday seminars and weekly meetings with a personal Educational Mentor Tutor on the UNM campus, which take place throughout the participants’ senior year of high school.
+The College Readiness Program consists of three components: a summer residential session at UNM, weekly Saturday classes and meetings with a personal Educational Mentor Tutor on the UNM campus, which take place throughout the participants’ junior year of high school.

 - Summer Session

-College Readiness Participants will live on campus for 3 days/2 nights and experience the academic and social life the university offers.
-The summer session consists of a philanthropy activity, college readiness preparation workshops and presenters, leadership skills activities, and team building exercises.
+College Readiness Participants will stay overnight on campus for 2 days/1 night and experience the academic and social life the university offers.
+The summer session consists of a tour of the university and introductions to the University departments and programs, presentations, leadership skills activities, and team building exercises.

-Participants are required to attend two (2) monthly Saturday seminars on campus throughout their senior year where continuous information and help is offered with the goal of successfully matriculating every participant in a post-secondary education institution.
-The seminars cover topics such as the college application process, financial aid options and application processes, career exploration, college exploration, how to write a resume, cover letter, and personal statement.
-Students are also guided through the application process for scholarships such as the Daniel’s Fund Scholarship and the Gates Millennium Scholars Scholarship.
-Participation in the program does not guarantee being a recipient of either scholarship.
+Participants are required to attend class on Specified Saturdays for two hours on the UNM campus throughout their junior year where continuous information and help is offered with the goal of successfully matriculating every participant in a post-secondary education institution.
+The seminars include ACT prep time and cover topics such as the college application process, financial aid options and application processes, career exploration, college exploration, how to write a resume, cover letter, and personal statement.
+Participation in the program does not guarantee being a recipient of any scholarships.

-- Senior Year Meetings With Educational Mentor Tutors
+- Junior Year Meetings With Educational Mentor Tutors

 Students meet with their Educational Mentor/Tutor (EMT) who provides one-on-one help with scholarship searches and processes, financial aid and any other help the student might need.
-Students meet with their EMT once every other week on the UNM Campus.
+Students meet with their EMT once a month on the UNM Campus.

-- Currently be a Junior in a high school at the time of application.
+- Be a current Sophomore in a high school at the time of application.

 - Be considered low income by the standards of the US Department of Education.

 - Students must be nominated by their high school academic counselor/school official during the spring semester of the student’s junior year.